LEDGER HARDWARE WALLETS

 DeFi Lending & Borrowing Services

-DeFi lending services enable anyone with a crypto wallet to contribute their crypto to a protocol and be borrowed by other users – in exchange, the lender will be paid back with a rate of interest.
-And this entire relationship is managed by smart contracts.
+DeFi lending services enable anyone with a crypto wallet to contribute their crypto to a protocol.
+This allows other users the chance to borrow it, and in exchange, the lender receives interest.
+However, instead of a central entity organizing this payment, the smart contract can execute the action itself.

 DeFi Staking Services

-DeFi also offers some totally new options not available anywhere else – staking might well be the best example.
-Staking involves “locking up” some of your inactive crypto (normally via a service) as part of the process of securing a given blockchain.
+DeFi also offers some totally new options not available anywhere else – and staking is a great example.
+Crypto staking involves “locking up” some of your cryptocurrency as part of the process of securing a blockchain.
 In exchange, you’ll receive rewards, meaning staking presents DeFi users with a unique option for making passive income.

 With many staking services offering the infrastructure to manage the details of that interaction, such as Kiln and Lido, staking is one of the prominent services in the DeFi ecosystem.

-These are just a few of the different DeFi options that exist – and with new platforms and services being developed constantly, we’re sure to see more and more possibilities opening up for crypto users as time goes on.
+These are just a few of the different DeFi options that exist.
+With new platforms and services on the rise, we’re sure to see more and more possibilities opening up for crypto users as time goes on.

-DeFi offers regular people unprecedented access to financial services, control of their data and passive income opportunities – but as with any activity, users need to be aware of the risks.
+DeFi offers regular people unprecedented access to financial services, control of their data, and passive income opportunities.
+However, just as with any activity, users need to be aware of the risks.

 Smart contracts and blockchain have enabled anyone to develop a value-based application and offer it to the public, generating a new wave of exciting options – but this comes with a price.